 a.
 Strings:

-The lowest-pitched string (usually the E string) is at the bottom, and the highest-pitched string
+Bass tab consists of horizontal lines representing the strings of the bass guitar.
+The lowest-pitched string (usually the E string) is at the bottom, and the highest-pitched string (usually the G string) is at the top.

 b.
 Numbers:

+Numbers on the lines indicate which fret to play on a specific string.
 For example, if you see "3" on the E string, it means you should press down the third fret on the lowest string.

 2. Reading Bass Tab Example